plmday/Kiwi/README.md

 ###2.4.
 Kiwi Code Block

 The simple requirement is that the symbols chosen should remind of code.
-Braces are probably the most-used symbols in code.
+Braces are probably the most-used symbols for code blocks.

 ```
 {